-Stable marriage problems with weighted preferences have been studied also in (Gusfield, 1987; Irving et al., 1987).
-However, they solve these problems by looking at the stable marriages that maximize the sum of the weights of the married pairs, where the weights depend on the specific criteria used to find an optimal solution, that can be minimum regret criterion (Gusfield, 1987), the egalitarian criterion (Irving et al., 1987) or the Lex criteria (Irving et al., 1987).
+Stable marriage problems with weighted preferences have been studied also in [8, 12].
+However, they solve these problems by looking at the stable marriages that maximize the sum of the weights of the married pairs, where the weights depend on the specific criteria used to find an optimal solution, that can be minimum regret criterion [8], the egalitarian criterion [12] or the Lex criteria [12].
 Therefore, they consider as stable the same marriages that are stable when we don't consider the weights.
 We instead use the weights to define new notions of stability that may lead to stable marriages that are different from the classical case.
 They may rely on the difference of weights that a person gives to two different people of the other sex, or by the strength of the link of the pairs (man,woman), i.e., how much a person of the pair wants to be married with the other person of the pair.
-The classical definition of stability for stable marriage problems with weighted preferences has been considered also in (Bistarelli et al., 2008) that has used a semiring-based soft constraint approach (Bistarelli et al., 1997) to model and solve these problems.
+The classical definition of stability for stable marriage problems with weighted preferences has been considered also in [2] that has used a semiring-based soft constraint approach [3] to model and solve these problems.

 The paper is organized as follows.
-In Section 2 we give the basic notions of classical stable marriage problems, stable marriage problems with partially ordered preferences and stable marriage problems with weighted preferences (SMWs).
-In Section 3 we introduce a new notion of stability, called α -stability for SMWs, which depends on the difference of scores that every person gives to two different people of the other sex, and we compare it with the classical notion of stability.
+In Section 1 we give the basic notions of classical stable marriage problems, stable marriage problems with partially ordered preferences and stable marriage problems with weighted preferences (SMWs).
+In Section 2 we introduce a new notion of stability, called $\alpha$ -stability for SMWs, which depends on the difference of scores that every person gives to two different people of the other sex, and we compare it with the classical notion of stability.
 Moreover, we give a new notion of optimality, called lex-optimality, to discriminate among the new stable marriages, which depends on a voting rule.
 We show that there is a unique optimal stable marriage and we give an algorithm to find it.
-In Section 4 we introduce other notions of stability for SMWs that are based on the strength of the link of the pairs (man,woman), we compare them with the classical stability notion, and we show how to find marriages that are stable according to these notions with the highest global link.
-In Section 5 we summarize the results contained in this paper, and we give some hints for future work.
+In Section 3 we introduce other notions of stability for SMWs that are based on the strength of the link of the pairs (man,woman), we compare them with the classical stability notion, and we show how to find marriages that are stable according to these notions with the highest global link.
+In Section 4 we analyze manipulation issues in our context.
+In Section 5 we summarize the results contained in the paper, and we give some hints for future work.

-A preliminary version of this paper has been presented in (Pini et al., 2010b).
+A preliminary version of this paper has been presented in [16].